tinachientw/DSND_Write_a_DS_Blog/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The data has been provided by Kaggle and can be found [here](https://insights.stackoverflow.com/survey).
+The data has been provided by stack overflow and can be found [here](https://insights.stackoverflow.com/survey).